Dick Hannula: Swim community work and international coaching

-An exceptional contributor in international swimming, Hannula is renowned for his coaching successes and for his distinctive work as an author, mentor, lecturer, writer, and inventor, in the swimming community.
+A contributor in international swimming, Hannula is renowned for his coaching successes and for his work as an author, mentor, lecturer, writer, and inventor, in the swimming community.
 In 1990, he was the commissioner of swimming for the Goodwill Games.
 A four-term president of the National Swimming Association, he coached the US National Swim Team in 1973, 1975 (in the Pan American Games), 1976, 1978, and 1985.
 He managed the national swim team in 1979, at the 1984 Summer Olympics and the 1988 Summer Olympics.

 Honors

 In 1980 Dick Hannula was honored as Coach of the Year by the National Federation of State High School Associations and the National High School Athletic Coaches Association.
 He is a member of the Washington State University Athletic Hall of Fame.
 The National Interscholastic Swimming Coaches Association (NISCA) presented him with the National Collegiate and Scholastic Award in 1980 and inducted him in the NISCA Hall of Fame in 1982.
 Coach Hannula was inducted into the Washington Interscholastic Activities Association (WIAA) Hall of Fame in 2004.
 He has received the WSU Alumni Achievement Award.
 In 1980, he was chosen as the National High School Swim Coach of the Year, and in a more distinctive and unique honor, in 1987 was named an Honor Coach in the International Swimming Hall of Fame.

 He resides in North Tacoma with his wife, Sylvia.
 He has four children.
 Hannula is of Finnish and Austrian origin.

 Hannula is the author of Hannula, Dick (2003).
 "Coaching Swimming Successfully", and The Swim Coaching Bible, Volume II.
 He is the inventor of Han's Paddles, the first "holed" paddles worn on the palms of the hands used for strengthening arms and shoulders while focusing on stroke technique.